Costello-K/helios_frontend/README.md

 ## Project name:
-### Frontend internship at "Meduzzen" company
+### Helios

 ## Project description:

-This project is an application for conducting quizzes.
-Users can create companies, manage their employees, and create assessment quizzes for their employees.
-In addition, the system provides a function to notify employees about new quizzes.
+This project is an application for testing company members.
+Any users can create companies.
+Company owners can manage their employees, appoint administrators, and create quizzes to assess their employees.
+A notification system for employees about new quizzes, analytics of completed quizzes, and export of analytics are implemented.
+Creating and editing quizzes is possible through importing an Excel file.
+Social authentication is present.
+Password reset, account activation through email confirmation are implemented.
+There is a user settings page with the ability to edit any information, including the avatar.
 The project is built using Vue.

 ## Development Tools: